learnk8s/learnk8s.io/src/advancedKubectl/content.md

 To see how these components work together, let's consider an example.

-Assume, you just executed `kubectl create -f replicaset.yaml`, upon which kubectl made an HTTP POST request to the [*create ReplicaSet* API endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps).
+Assume, you just executed `kubectl create -f replicaset.yaml`, upon which kubectl made an HTTP POST request to the [*create ReplicaSet* API endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps) (passing along your ReplicaSet resource definition).

 What happens now inside Kubernetes?